brownhci/WebGazer/README.md

 ## Publications

+  _**Note:** The current iteration of WebGazer no longer corresponds with the 2016 paper.
+The most recent iteration that does correspond with the paper can be found [here.](https://github.com/brownhci/WebGazer/tree/2a4a70cb49b2d568a09362e1b52fd3bd025cd38d)_

 	@inproceedings{papoutsaki2016webgazer,
 	author     = {Alexandra Papoutsaki and Patsorn Sangkloy and James Laskey and Nediyana Daskalova and Jeff Huang and James Hays}, title      = {{WebGazer}: Scalable Webcam Eye Tracking Using User Interactions},